-The hunger educational resource training center, or h.e.a.r.t., was founded in 1981 by two former Warner University faculty members Dr. Bob Clark and Charlie Smith as a college level grass roots training center for Christian workers preparing to serve in missionary work in developing regions of the world.
+The Hunger Education and Resource Training center, or h.e.a.r.t., was founded in 1981 by two former Warner University faculty members Dr. Bob Clark and Charlie Smith as a college level grass roots training center for Christian workers preparing to serve in missionary work in developing regions of the world.

 In 1994 it became an independent nonprofit corporation and till now it continues to serve hands on experiences, as well as, offering college-credit, academic courses through their three-week and 15-week programs.